Eno & Hyde – High Life

 The production of High Life could not be more flawless; with Eno’s expertise it is as eccentric and artistic as it was meant to be, and more.
 Eno and Hyde have patented themselves as gods in the art and ambient music genre, eminently showcasing their skills in this second record.
 An absolute joy to listen to and experience.

-High Life was released on 30th June 2014, to order the album visit here.
+High Life was released on 30th June 2014.
+For further information or to order the album visit Eno & Hyde’s website here.

 Watch the video for Lilac here: